Skip to main content

 You can use content published in your Studio without having an active Workspace to create Applications locally on your machine, apply Plugins, and execute Actions.
 This way, it is possible to locally test Applications, Actions, and Plugins before using them within a Workspace.

-All the steps below are done in the STK CLI.
-Since all actions will be performed outside of a Workspace, you must access your StackSpot account to get the name and version of the Stack, Plugin, Action and the name of the Studio used.
+All the following steps are performed in the STK CLI.
+Since all actions are executed outside a Workspace, you must access your StackSpot account to get the name and version of the Stack, Plugin, Action, and the name of the Studio used.

 Step 1.
 Access Starter in your Studio

-- On the Stack page, in the left menu, click 'Starters' and then click Stack Starter;
+3. On the Stack page, click 'Starters' and then click the Starter of the Stack;

 The copied code contains: